isabellaheder/isabellaheder/README.md

 Currently, my goal is to get my first internship at a renowned company that makes use of data technology, where I can put my knowledge into practice and continue to evolve professionally.

-You can see some of my projects here!
+Here you can find some of my projects!
 Hope you enjoy :)

 </details>